 Ascot racecourse fitness tip four

 - Over on the Winkfield Rd side of the racecourse, there is a bridge.
 Next to the bridge are a set of steps that get you on the racecourse from the road that runs underneath the bridge.
 Walking or running up these steps will help strengthen those quadricep, hamstring and glute muscles of yours.
-Starting at the bottom, get up those stairs as quickly and safely as possibe before coming back down.
+Starting at the bottom, get up those stairs as quickly and safely as possible before coming back down.
 Repeat this three times.
 Slow the pace down if you get too tired.
 It is not a race.
 It is all about completing the three sets.
 Good luck

 Ascot racecourse fitness tip five

-- Over on the Windsor road side of the racecourse, there is an entrance gate for the public.
+- Over on the Windsor road side of the racecourse, there is an entrance gate to the Public.
 This is a perfect spot to do some arm, core and chest work.
 Walk through the entrance gate and make your way on to the circuit.
 Here you will find a ledge perfect for doing some tricep dips.
 Over by the section of grass that is ‘on-wheels’, here you can work that chest of yours by doing some press-ups before flipping over on your back and doing some sit-ups or the plank.
 These two exercises will work your core

 Ascot racecourse fitness tip six

 - My final strength training tip is the pathway up to the royal box – Churchill road.
 Yes a road on the racecourse!
 This ‘road’ is perfect for doing hill reps.
 The hill gets steeper and your legs will hurt.
-This is how to you get a stronger lower body.
+This is how to you get a stronger body.
 Try it out.
 The perfect fat burner and another perfect routine to improve the strength of those quads, hams and glutes

 After a big workout it is very important to warm down and stretch.
 If there is one thing we don’t do enough of after exercising, it is going to be stretching.
 We simply want to get home.
 From now on you will always stretch.
 Promise?